 Mark holds a Bachelor's degree in Business Education from Salem State University and is certified as a Master Career Transition Consultant by Career Partners International.
 Mark volunteers with the Boston Career Collaborative, a non profit organization helping people become economically self sufficient, and the New England Center for Homeless Veterans.

 Elaine Varelas, is Managing Partner of Keystone Partners where she brings over 20 years experience in career consulting and coaching development, and has worked with numerous executive management teams to improve organizational effectiveness.
 She has expertise in successfully resolving complex career management issues, including workforce planning, redeployment and multi-site restructurings.
 Elaine's experience spans a broad range of industries and businesses, including Fortune 500 companies, start-up ventures and not-for-profit organizations.
-Elaine also serves as Chairman of Career Partners International, LLC, a network of independently owned career management firms which Keystone co-founded in 1987.
+Elaine also serves as Treasurer of Career Partners International, LLC, a network of independently owned career management firms which Keystone co-founded in 1987.

 Prior to joining Keystone, Elaine served as Director of Career Services at Stonehill College where she was a member of the faculty.
 She was formerly Assistant Director of Career Planning and Placement at the Boston University School of Management.